-How to Whitelist Your IP in cPanel for Remote MySQL Access
+Whitelist Your IP in cPanel for Remote MySQL Access

 Allowing remote MySQL connections is often done to enable a program on your personal computer (such as Adobe Dreamweaver) to access the database on the server.

-- Click on the Remote MySQL icon.
+- Go to the Databases section and click on the Remote MySQL icon.

 - Click the Add Host button.